 The Forecast without New Measures assumes preferential runway use as described within the North Runway Planning Permission12, Conditions 3(a) to 3(c) between 0700 and 2259.
 These conditions would mean when the North Runway is operational, the parallel runways will predominately be operated in segregated mode during the daytime, i.e. one runway for all arrivals, the other for all departures.
-However, in peak periods, the runways will operate in semi-mixed mode, i.e. one runway used for both arrivals and departures simultaneously and the other runway for arrivals or departures depending on the wind direction.
+However, in peak periods, the runways will operate in semi-mixed mode, i.e. one runway used for both arrivals or departures simultaneously and the other runway for arrivals or departures depending on the wind direction.
+Semi-mixed mode is needed when demand is close to the single runway capacity limits.
+Forecast 2025 movement demand level is close to the single runway departure throughput capability indicated by the Irish Airport Authority (IAA) Air Navigation Services Provider (ANSP); therefore, semi-mixed mode use on the North and South Runways for departures is assumed for 2025 between 07:00 and 07:59.

 The Forecast without New Measures assumes that between 2300 and 0659, there is no preferred runway use for purposes of avoiding noise-sensitive areas, and both the North and South Runways are available for arrivals and departures as needed.
-This fully mixed-mode operating scenario represents the most flexible runway operating condition during the night-time hours and places no preference on runways based on reducing noise for noise-sensitive areas.
+This fully-mixed-mode operating scenario represents the most flexible runway operating condition during the night-time hours and places no preference on runways based on reducing noise for noisesensitive areas.
 During mixed mode, the choice of runway for departures is based on the flight's destination.
-Arrivals are split equally between the two runways unless this exceeds the single-runway capacity for a given hour.
+Arrivals are split equally between the two runways unless this is close to the single-runway capacity for a given hour.
 In the Forecast without New Measures this mode of operation replaces the North Runway Planning Permission Condition 3(d), i.e. there are no specific noise related controls placed on the runway mode of operation.

-Please refer to Section 2.1.4 of Ricondo & Associates Inc 'Forecast Without New Measures and Additional Measures Assessment Report'.
+Please refer to Section 2.1.4 of Ricondo & Associates Inc 'Forecast Without New Measures and Additional Measures Assessment Report, Revision 2, September 2021'.